Codecademy/docs/content/cpp/concepts/vectors/terms/empty.md

 ---
 Title: '.empty()'
-Description: 'Returns a boolean representing whether the vector is empty (i.e. whether its size is 0)'
+Description: 'Returns a boolean indicating whether the vector is empty (i.e. whether its size is 0)'
 Subjects:
   - 'Computer Science'
   - 'Game Development'